KUNISETTYKRISHNAPAVANKUMAR/frtfinalpro/README.md

 Web Technologies used : JS,HTML,CSS.

-## Features and Functionalities of Website :

-- Has many graphical and visual innovative effects.
-- It has many web pages including Home, About, Contact, Departments.
-- User can know information about hospital through this website.
-- User can take services provided by website such as taking appointment etc.

 Primary Azure Technology : Static Web Apps,Azure Health Bot.

 Static Web Apps Link : https://ashy-smoke-0596c8d00.2.azurestaticapps.net